 What does the research show about SLS and health?

 The clearest evidence concerns mouth ulcers.
-In , Herlofson and Barkvoll recruited ten patients with recurrent aphthous stomatitisChronic mouth ulcers — painful, non-contagious sores on the oral mucosa that affect 5-25% of the general population.
+In , Herlofson and Barkvoll ran a crossover trial on patients with recurrent aphthous stomatitisChronic mouth ulcers — painful, non-contagious sores on the oral mucosa that affect 5-25% of the general population.
 Often triggered by stress, trauma, or irritants like SLS. — chronic canker sores, the kind that return every few weeks regardless of what you eat.
-They gave each patient two toothpastes: one containing 1.2% SLS, one without.
-Crossover design — everyone used both, in random order, for three months each.
+Two toothpastes: one containing SLS, one without.
+Same patients, both products, in random order, three months each.
 With the SLS-containing toothpaste, the group averaged 14.3 ulcers over three months.
-Without SLS: 5.1 Herlofson & Barkvoll 1994.
+Without SLS: 5.1 Herlofson & Barkvoll 1996.

 fewer canker sores when patients switched to SLS-free toothpaste